 - Find the specific location where electrical signals through the heart are blocked

-The time between electrical signals from the bundle of His are evenly spaced.
+The time it takes for the electrical signals to travel through the bundle of His is normal.

 What Abnormal Results Mean